2000 Iceland earthquakes: Earthquakes

 The second earthquake occurred at 00:51 UTC on 21 June at a depth of 5.1 km.
 The extent of aftershocks defined an 18 km fault rupture down to 8 km depth.
 The causative fault was the Hestfjall Fault.
 Surface fissures were developed over a distance of about 25 km.
+A peak ground acceleration of 0.85 g was calculated for the second quake, based on damage to a bridge crossing the Þjórsá river.